Chris Volz: Biography

 Chris Volz grew up in the Maryland area, studying music at an early age.
-He currently is based in Louisville, Kentucky.
+He currently is based in Wisconsin.
 During his childhood, Volz was raised by his father Joe and until he was 11 or 12, his adoptive mother Helga.
 At the age of 2, Volz was adopted by Helga, a female singer.
 Helga taught him about music.
 When he was 11 or 12, Helga died by suicide.

 Volz cites jazz, classical, and metal music as some of his influences.
 His singing style consists of both melodic singing and intense screaming vocals.
 The songs "Whole" from the Flaw album Through The Eyes and "The Gift" from the Five.Bolt.Main album Venting are about Helga.
-He spoke about the Flaw song "Whole" and Helga, saying, "Everything in that song touches from sadness to anger to grief to blaming myself to confusion...I just really wanted to go as deep into it as I possibly could and still be able to come back.
+He spoke about the Flaw song "Whole" and Helga, saying, "Everything in that song touches from sadness to anger to grief to blaming myself to confusion...
+I just really wanted to go as deep into it as I possibly could and still be able to come back.
 She was the one who got me into music.
 She was an operatic singer, and for me to go wholly into music has kept a part of her alive inside of me."
 He said that before he found out Helga adopted him, he thought she was his birth mom.

 After Helga committed suicide, Volz started disrespecting authority figures such as his teachers and his father Joe.
 Joe shipped him off to military school.
 Volz ran away from school to hang out with his neighborhood friends.
 According to Joe, Volz got "quickly booted out for using drugs and lying about it".
 This got Volz sent by Joe to various juvenile detention centers.
 Volz was sent to a long-term drug rehab center after Joe caught him with a homemade bong.
 Volz ran away from rehab and then was picked up by police and subsequently put in a juvenile detention center.
-The court decided he was not a candidate for rehab and Joe was told by the police to take his son back.
+The court decided he was not a candidate for rehab, and Joe was told by the police to take his son back.
 This made Joe embittered with his son.
 Volz attended Bowie High School in Maryland but dropped out.
 After his childhood, Volz started getting along with Joe.
 Joe was the best man at Volz's wedding.